Hospital Health Cover and Plastic Surgery – Policy Discussion and Terminology

 What do private health insurance funds (BUPA, Medibank, NIB and AHM, for example) actually cover for hospitalisation?

-This is simply an overview and information may be superseded, but policies are being restructured due to a government incentive and review.
-This begins in 2018.
+*This is simply an overview and information may be superseded.
+Policies are subject to restructure due to government incentives and reviews.*

 It’s best to contact your private health insurer directly to find out specifics.

-- All Australian PHI (private health insurance) policies are changing in 2019.
+- All Australian PHI (private health insurance) policies were changed in 2019.

-- The new system is a tiered coverage system, gold, bronze, silver and basic – and could impact your future surgery coverage.
+- The new system is a tiered coverage system, gold, bronze, silver and basic – and may have had an impact on your surgery coverage.

 - Buyer beware: READ and try to understand your policy materials, inclusions, exclusions and waiting periods BEFORE you choose a private health fund.